About Falun

 Frequently Asked Questions

 To register to vote in Falun, Kansas, residents can register online through the Kansas Secretary of State's website, by mail, or in person at the Saline County elections office.
 Kansas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Kansas Secretary of State's voter lookup tool.
-For local municipal elections in Falun, contact the Saline County Clerk's office for schedules and ballot information.
+For local county and state elections (Falun is an unincorporated community in Saline County and does not hold municipal elections), contact the Saline County Clerk's office for schedules and ballot information.

 Property records for Falun, Kansas are maintained by the Saline County Appraiser's Office and the Saline County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Saline County, including parcels in Falun.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Saline County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kansas counties provide online property record searches through their county websites.
-For in-person requests, visit the Saline County offices at the county courthouse.
 The Saline County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Falun, Kansas residents are available through both county and state offices.
 The Kansas Department of Health and Environment, Office of Vital Statistics, located in Topeka, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kansas.
 Orders can be placed online, by mail, or in person.
 Locally, the Saline County Clerk's office issues marriage licenses and maintains marriage records for Saline County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.